grafana/beyla/docs/sources/tutorial/getting-started.md

 There are two ways to forward your OpenTelemetry traces to Grafana Cloud:

-- Using the [Grafana Agent](/docs/agent/latest/) and configuring Beyla to forward the traces to it via the standard OpenTelemetry export.
+- Using [Grafana Alloy](/docs/alloy/) and configuring Beyla to forward the traces to it via the standard OpenTelemetry export.
 - Configuring Beyla to submit data directly to the [Grafana Cloud OpenTelemetry Protocol endpoint](/docs/grafana-cloud/send-data/otlp/send-data-otlp/),